-Samples are collected in 500-mL glass bottles and stabilized with ultra-pure nitric acid to a pH of <2.
+Samples are collected in 500-mL glass bottles and stabilized with ultra pure nitric acid to a pH of <2.
 The samples are analyzed within 6 months, except for mercury, which is analyzed within 26 days.

 Iron and sodium are analyzed with a Perkin-Elmer atomic absorption spectrometer.
 Using the flame technique, the sample containing the target element is nebulized and atomized in an oxy-acetylene flame.
-At the same time, a beam of light from an element-specific hollow cathode lamp corresponding to the absorption frequency of target element is passed through the flame.
-The atomized element absorbs the energy specific to that element from the cathode lamp and the intensity of absorption is proportional to the concentration of the element in the sample.
-Calibration curves establish the linearity of the system and samples are quantified by comparing with standards.
+At the same time, a beam of light from an element-specific hollow cathode lamp corresponding to the absorption frequency of the target element is passed through the flame.
+The atomized element absorbs the energy specific to that element from the cathode lamp; the intensity of absorption is proportional to the concentration of the element in the sample.
+Calibration curves establish the linearity of the system and samples are quantified by comparison with standards.

-Fourteen of the seventeen elements offered for certification in potable water by

-NYSDOH ELAP are analyzed by Inductively Coupled Plasma/Mass Spectrometry (ICP/ MS).
+Fourteen of the 17 elements offered for certification in potable water by NYSDOH ELAP are analyzed by Inductively Coupled Plasma/ Mass Spectrometry (ICP/MS).
 Iron and sodium are detailed in the preceding paragraph, and mercury in the following.
-Including aluminum, cobalt, molybdenum and vanadium, for which only wastewater certification is available, there are eighteen elements analyzed by the ICP/MS technique.
-Aqueous samples are nebulized, and introduced into a radio frequency argon plasma, at temperatures reaching 8000°K. The de-solvated, atomized analytes are ionized to predominantly singly-charged cations which are identified and quantified by the use of a quadrupole mass spectrometer.
+Including aluminum, cobalt, molybdenum, and vanadium (for which only wastewater certification is available), 18 elements are analyzed by the ICP/MS technique.
+Aqueous samples are nebulized and introduced into a radio frequency argon plasma, at temperatures reaching 8000°K. The de-solvated, atomized analytes are ionized to predominantly singly-charged cations, which are identified and quantified by the use of a quadrupole mass spectrometer.
 Isobaric and polyatomic ion interferences are corrected using elemental interference equations based on natural isotopic abundances.
-Internal standardization eliminates or minimizes instrument drift and matrix induced signal suppressions and enhancements.
+Internal standardization eliminates or minimizes instrument drift and matrix-induced signal suppressions and enhancements.
 Using this technique, sub-part per billion sample detection limits are achievable.

-Using a cold-vapor technique for mercury, a 100-mL aliquot of the sample is digested with potassium permanganate/persulfate oxidizing solution at 95°C for 2 hours to oxidize any organically bound and/or monovalent mercury to mercury (II) oxidation state.
-Excess oxidizing agent is destroyed with hydroxylamine hydrochloride.
+Using a cold-vapor technique for mercury, a 100-mL aliquot of the sample is digested with potassium permanganate/persulfate oxidizing solution at 95°C for two hours to oxidize any organically bound and/or monovalent mercury to the mercury (II) oxidation state.
+Excess oxidizing agent is reduced with hydroxylamine hydrochloride.
 The mercuric ion later is reduced to elemental mercury with excess stannous chloride, which is purged with argon into the absorption cell.
 The absorption is directly proportional to the concentration of mercury in the sample.
-All the atomic absorption techniques involve initial calibrations to define the calibration range, continuing calibrations, method blanks, duplicates, replicates, matrix spikes, and reference standard analysis as a part of Quality Assurance/Quality Control.
+A Leeman PS 200 II automated mercury analyzer (detection limit = $<0.1 \mu g/L$) is used.
+All the atomic absorption techniques involve initial calibrations to define the calibration range, continuing calibrations, method blanks, duplicates, replicates, matrix spikes, and reference standard analysis as a part of Quality Assurance/Ouality Control.